 What Do You Think?

 Do you think it is harder to build a strong relationship when communicating virtually?
 What do you normally do to build trust when managing virtual teams?
+Does your team have virtual etiquette habits and standards that ease the process?
 Let me know in the comments.